2005-2025

 Master Gardeners are working in and for the community

 Since 2020, Master Gardeners have been working with other community volunteers at the Liles Farm to provide fresh vegetables for area food banks.
-The 2025 harvest is underway, with produce being donated to the Welcome Table and The Community Food Connection of Blount County.
+The 2025 harvest was a great success, with produce being donated to the Welcome Table and The Community Food Connection of Blount County.
+In 2025, 1,705.475 pounds of produce has been donated to the community organizations.

 Harvesting garlic, beans, tomatoes, cucumbers, peppers, potatoes, squash, okra and kale brought sweat and smiles to the work team.

+Spring is in full bloom at the Shakespeare Garden.
 Stop by the Blount County Public library and visit the Shakespeare Garden.
 Mediterranean plants and herbs are used to maximize survival in a hot summer environment.
-Come see some of the plants mentioned in William Shakespeare's works.
-The Sedum is in bloom as are the Marigolds and Yarrow.
+Come see some of the plants mentioned in William Shakespeare's works in full bloom.
 Visitors to the garden include local pollinators.

 Become a Blount County Master Gardener